captnSudo/Training/README.md

   - eJPT
   - eCPPT
   - eWPT
+  - eCPTX
   - PNTP
   - OSCP
+  - OSWA
+  - OSCE

 - Theoretical
   - Security+
   - Pentest+
   - CySA+
+  - CASP
   - MITRE ATT&CK
   - CISSP
   - CISA
   - CISM
+  - CEH

 ## Complete Process rather than individual components

-Don't look at it one by one, individually.
+Don't look at it individually, one by one.
 Look at the sum of whats learned and you'll see strengths/weakness in each one.

-Which cert. is better than the other?
-Practice or Theory ....
-I'd say **stop whining**, stop trying to do the minimum.
-Do them all, practical and theoretical certifications.
-There are no real ''junk'', they all bring different viewpoints.

-For example: pentester is **Quality Assurance** specialized in security for architects, developpers, sysadmins, database administrators, etc. It may be overglorified and romanticized, but for the business ... it's what it does.
-And it does it after 17 others security controls that already block 90-99% of possible vulnerabilities.

-It is better to know sysadmin if you pentest systems/networks and development if you pentest web applications.
+It is better to know sysadmin if you pentest systems/networks and web development if you pentest web applications.

 # What you need